argilla-io/argilla-python/docs/reference/argilla_sdk/datasets/dataset_records.md

     1. The `id` field is required to identify the record to be updated.
 The `id` field must be unique for each record in the dataset.
 If the `id` field is not provided, the record will be added as a new record.

 === "From a data structure"

+    You can also update records in a dataset by providing the `id` field in the data structure.

     ```python